yrahul3910/constable-github-action/README.md

 </div>

+## Testing for Phase 3
+For the experimental setup in Phase 3, the tester will be given 5 repositories to test and rank based on the ease of contributability.
+The tester will be required to manually evaluate the contributability of each repository and rank them based on the tester's order of contributability and record the time taken.
+Then, they will be given the Constable webapp to evaluate the same 5 repositories and rank the repositories and record the time taken.
+The time taken and the ease of ranking can be used as the evaluation metrics for evaluating the Constable app.
+Since the app is deployed on netlify, there is no setup overhead involved which saves time during the lab session.

 ---

 Constable is a web application that grades the contributability of a repository.
 It provides as a Github badge which developers can add to their repositories and the contributors can use it to get a first glance of the project quality without putting a lot of effort.
 It displays the entire grade report along with the link for the badge in a Dashboard which can be manually added to the repository.
 It also provides a simple add action to any GitHub Actions workflow you like and start seeing how contributable your repository is.
 A sample workflow is provided below: